 Where the Issuer is unable to appoint an Independent Adviser or the Independent Adviser is unable to determine a Successor Rate, failing which, an Alternative Rate prior to the relevant Interest Determination Date, the Rate of Interest applicable to the next succeeding Interest Accrual Period will be equal to the Rate of Interest last determined in relation to the Notes in respect of the immediately preceding Interest Accrual Period.
-If there has not been a first Interest Payment Date, the Rate of Interest shall be the initial Rate of Interest.
+If there has not been a first Interest Payment Date, the Rate of Interest.